will62794/will62794.github.io/_posts/2024-12-12-interactive-formal-specs.markdown

 ### Interactive Trace Exploration

-A core feature of the TLA+ web explorer is the ability to load a TLA+ specification and *interactively* explore behaviors of the specification.
+A core feature of the TLA+ web explorer is the ability to load a TLA+ specification and *interactively* explore its behaviors.
 It provides the capability for a user to, from any current state, select an enabled action to transition to a next state, and also allows for back-tracking in the current trace.
 It also allows for the definition of *trace expressions*, which allow arbitrary TLA+ expressions to be evaluated at each state of the current trace.

 For example below shows a partial trace of the [two-phase commit protocol specification](https://github.com/will62794/tla-web/blob/07c093c27a0886c70cbbf1ab1c1b7188caf4ca3d/specs/TwoPhase.tla) in the tool: